Mike Grgich

-History
+Life

+Miljenko Grgich was born into a winemaking family in the town of Desne on Croatia's coastal region of Dalmatia.
 He attended the University of Zagreb Faculty of Agriculture, where he studied viticulture and enology.
 However, he learned about California and wanted to leave the then-Yugoslavia to become a winemaker there.
 In 1954, he left communist Yugoslavia for West Germany, obtaining a fellowship to study there.
-From there he emigrated to Canada and upon finally receiving a job offer from a winery in California, Grgich was able to go there.
+From there he emigrated to Canada, and finally to the U.S. after receiving a job offer from a winery in California.